 "Quark is a type of fresh cheese, also known as tvorog (from the Russian творог), topfen (from the Austrian name), biezpiens (from Latvian), and varškė (from Lithuanian).
 It is made by warming soured milk until the desired degree of denaturation of milk proteins is met, and then strained.
 Dictionaries usually translate it as curd cheese or cottage cheese, although most commercial varieties of cottage cheese are made with rennet, whereas traditional quark is not.
 It is soft, white and unaged, similar to some types of fromage frais.
 It is distinct from ricotta because ricotta (Italian: recooked) is made from scalded whey.
-Quark usually has much lower fat content (about the same as yoghurt) than cream cheeses and has no salt added." - by Wikipedia.org
+Quark usually has much lower fat content (about the same as yogurt) than cream cheeses and has no salt added." - by Wikipedia.org

 How to make it...